 Using the camera’s built-in timer to activate the shutter is handy, but you can do even more with a remote trigger device.
 With some smartphones, the shutter can actually be triggered by using the supplied earphones with volume controls.
 For example, the iPhone earbud’s volume up button triggers the camera shutter when the camera app is open.

 For regular DSLR cameras, search for a wired and wireless remote triggers designed for your camera.
-There are also iPhone and Android apps which will allow you to remotely trigger the camera shutter, such as the Triggertrap for iOS and Camera Remote for Android.
+There are also iPhone and Android apps which will allow you to remotely trigger the camera shutter, such as the Triggertrap for iOS and Camera Remote [No Longer Available] for Android.

 A remote trigger means you don’t have to keep resetting the timer each time you want to take a photo, and thus you will be likely to take more shots until you get the results you’re looking for.

 Taking self-portraits can be lots of fun and a very useful project.
 By using the tips above, along with basic and advanced smartphone camera and digital photography techniques, you should get great results.
 Also check out this Flickr group to see how thousands of people are taking photos of themselves on a daily basis.